Dispersionless integrable hierarchies and GL(2,R) geometry: General involutive structures

 for all indices distinct (note that $\a_{ij}\neq0$ for $i\neq j$), and similarly for $F_{ijkl}$.

-For $n=4$ system (\ref{un}),\,(\ref{vn}) consists of 2 second-order PDEs for $u$ and $v$, with the general solution parametrised by $4$ arbitrary functions of $3$ variables.
-This can be seen as an explicit confirmation of the result of \cite{Bryant}, namely that modulo diffeomorphisms general involutive $GL(2, \bbbr)$ structures in four dimensions depend on $4$ functions of $3$ variables.
+For $n=4$ system (\ref{un}),\,(\ref{vn}) is determined: it consists of 2 second-order PDEs for 2 functions $u$ and $v$ of 4 independent variables, so its general solution is parametrised by $4$ arbitrary functions of $3$ variables.
+This gives an explicit confirmation of the result of \cite{Bryant} that modulo diffeomorphisms general involutive $GL(2,\bbbr)$ structures in four dimensions depend on $4$ functions of $3$ variables.
+The case of general $n$ is more complicated because system (\ref{un}),\,(\ref{vn}) becomes overdetermined.